urizauda/bmiCalculator-expressJs/README.md

-# bmiCalculator-expressJs
+# bmiCalculator
-BMI Calculator App with Express.js
+BMI Calculator App made with Express.js<br>
 Put your weight and height to get your BMI